- Rust 100%

 Search regex

-- Any inline whitespace matches any inline whitespace in the search
+- Any whitespace matches any whitespace

 Lines of code